kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotation.md

     !!!tip ""
         To get the WAFv2 Web ACL ARN from the Console, click the gear icon in the upper right and enable the ARN column.

-    !!!warning ""
-        To detach a WAFv2 Web ACL from an ALB, set the annotation to `""`.

 ## Shield Advanced
 - <a name="shield-advanced-protection">`alb.ingress.kubernetes.io/shield-advanced-protection`</a> turns on / off the AWS Shield Advanced protection for the load balancer.